N-jquao/monitoring_system/file_integrity_monitoring.md

 - Attackers can create files in /tmp with expected names before legitimate programs do, tricking the system into using their malicious file
  <br>

-2. Edited the Wazuh agent vm's /var/ossec/etc/ossec.conf configuration file.
+2. I Edited the Wazuh agent vm's /var/ossec/etc/ossec.conf configuration file.
 Then I added the directory for monitoring within the <syscheck> block

 ```bash
 #Added the /tmp directory line to the bottom of this config file and saved